alitet01/etc/README.md

 * **sync**                         - syncronize target clients, projects, tasks with source
 * **cpte date_from date_till**     - copy time entries started in date range, date format: YYYY-MM-DD (year-month-date)
 * **exit**                         - exit togglebuf

+## Toggl limitations

+### Toggl users cannot be copied between Toggl accounts.

+Projects may have users list (team), Tasks and Time entries may have attribute User.

+Users cannot be copied, invited only (need different e-mails)

+togglebuf script cannot link users to Projects-Tasks-Time_entries while copying before they activate their accounts.

+Copy objects without Users set:

+* For Projects without team (Everybody in workspace can see this project mode) Toggl API set same mode for copied Projects and shows anyone in Project list.
+* For Projects with team Toggl API set for copied Projects team with one member = the user, whose token used to copy objects.
+* For Tasks Toggl API set anyone
+* For Time_entries Toggl API set the user, whose token used to copy objects.

+### togglebuf script do not link Users to copied objects in target Toggl account.

+This can cause the error **Cannot create target entry ...
+User cannot access the selected project**

+Best is to use single token for all copy operations.

 ## Notes